isachinpnr/String-Converter---React-Application/README.md

+# Author & Developer - Sachin Panwar
+# Contact - uttarakhandtechnology@gmail.com

-# String-Converter---React-Application
+# String-Converter---React-Application.....
 this is a " String Converter " tools based on React Technologies .
 User can modify their text with amazing functionalites with one click !
 =======
 # Getting Started with Create React App

 ## Available Scripts

-# Authoer & Developer - Sachin Panwar
-# Contact - uttarakhandtechnology@gmail.com

 In the project directory, you can run:

 ### `npm start`